CIT 101 form requirements in St.Kitts

 Part of the STR form

-A non-resident company in SKN will also have to identify if it has “Permanent Establishment” in the Islands.
-Should it be the case, it has to complete CIT 100 form to identify their taxable income in the SKN.
+Non-resident companies in St. Kitts must also determine if they have a “Permanent Establishment” in the Islands.
+If so, they are required to complete the CIT 100 form to report their taxable income in SKN.

 The company’s director/manager or authorized representatives shall be liable for the form completion and filing before due date.

-Should you have any questions regarding CIT 101 form, kindly contact our service department for clarification.
+Should you have any questions regarding CIT 101 form, kindly contact our service department via service@bbcincorp.com for clarification.

 Disclaimer: While BBCIncorp strives to make the information on this website as timely and accurate as possible, the information itself is for reference purposes only.
 You should not substitute the information provided in this article for competent legal advice.
 Feel free to contact BBCIncorp’s customer services for advice on your specific cases.